 We are very proud of the achievements of our students.

-Students also successfully apply for Higher Level apprenticeships / jobs with major employers, including BAE Systems, Johnson Matthey, Rolls Royce, Leyland Trucks, and the Civil Service to name a few.
+Increasingly, our students are also successful in applying for Higher Level Apprenticeships / employment and training with major employers, including BAE Systems, Johnson Matthey, Rolls Royce, Leyland Trucks, and the Civil Service to name a few.

 Our Sixth Form VLE provides details of University, Apprenticeship, Employment and Gap Year opportunities and options.

 In recent years, the following universities have proved to be the most popular: Oxford, Cambridge, Durham, Edinburgh, Birmingham, Imperial, Newcastle, Manchester, Manchester Metropolitan, Northumbria, Leeds, Leeds Beckett, Liverpool, Liverpool John Moores, Lancaster, Nottingham, Salford, UCLAN, York, UCL, Loughborough, Bradford, Exeter, Southampton, Bath, Hull, Keele, Warwick, Aberystwyth and Bristol.

 The destination list varies from year to year and students are increasingly using resources such as The Scholarship Hub and The Complete University Guide to research scholarships and bursaries.
 The financial support package is becoming an increasingly important part of the decision-making process.
 Further information about Student Finance is available on our Financial Assistance webpage in the Parents section here.

 All students become Clitheronians when they leave CRGS and we encourage them to register to join our alumni network.

 "…students indicated how ambitious all of the adults in the Sixth Form were, on their behalf, and how determined they were, as individuals, to give of their best, and go on to post-18 learning experiences in prestigious universities, or continue high quality training and successful employment."

 — Dr Andy Swallow (School Inspector 2015)